- New survey reveals 62% of UK workers have a colleague they consider a ‘work enemy’

 Employees across the UK are feeling the impact of workplace relationships turned sour.

 In new research released today, Totaljobs has found 62% of people in the UK workforce say they have a colleague they consider to be their ‘work enemy’.

 Defined as a colleague with whom people struggle to get along with, work enemies are causing many of us to experience difficulties within our place of work and often make it harder for us to switch off at home.

 Speaking to over 7,000 people in the UK, the research has given a clear picture of those who we consider being our work enemies.
+Money Brighter is put together by a team of entrepreneurs and finance experts.
+They saw the need to collate and provide various financial and business information that is often difficult for laypeople.
 Overall, they tend to be of the same age as us or older (71%), the same gender as us (65%) and are people we interact with on a daily basis (68%).
 With one in four (28%) considering their line manager to be their enemy, it’s easy to see how a breakdown in office relationships might impact on an employee’s wellbeing.

 When it comes to the charge sheet, the majority (60%) of UK workers gave the same two reasons for considering someone a work enemy: the worst offenders typically “bend the truth to make themselves look good” or “comment on others’ work performance”

 In what should be cause for concern for any workplace, 37% said that their work enemy had said insulting or disrespectful things about them.

 Selfishness and a lack of community spirit also feature highly: nearly one in five (18%) respondents were irked by a colleague that regularly adjusts the thermostat to suit themselves, while 7% reported they have a colleague that clips their nails at their desk.

 People also struggle with being interrupted (57%), being spoken to passive-aggressively (57%) and being treated dismissively (54%).